Update on July 8, 2022: You may be reading about AB5 in the news. Wondering what’s going on?

 - Eligibility for health insurance and other employee benefits

-When AB5 goes into effect on January 1, 2020, many contractors who didn’t receive the protections and benefits above will now be entitled to them.
+When AB5 went into effect on January 1, 2020, many contractors who didn’t receive the protections and benefits above became entitled to them.

 There are also several key differences between how a company interacts with an employee compared to how it interacts with an independent contractor.